bitcoinwspectrum/mn_install/README.md

 - Masternode Server

-- Unique IP address for EACH masternode
+- A VPS account with  a unique IP address for EACH masternode.
+It has been tesed with VULTR $5 Ubuntu 16.04 x64 server.
+You can choose any other VPS provider of your choice.

+- Login to you VPS and run this command - `wget https://github.com/bitcoinwspectrum/mn_install/releases/download/5/Bws_Setup.sh && chmod 755 Bws_Setup.sh && ./Bws_Setup.sh`

 <h1> Local Wallet Procedure </h1>